 |---|---|---|---|---|---|

-| Continuous Feedback | Atlas AI-enhanced | Automated cycles | Excellent UX | Comprehensive | Manager-friendly |
+| Continuous feedback | Atlas AI-enhanced | Automated cycles | Excellent UX | Comprehensive | Manager-friendly |

-| OKR Management | Goal alignment focus | Basic tracking | Advanced features | Enterprise-grade | Integrated planning |
+| OKR management | Goal alignment focus | Basic tracking | Advanced features | Enterprise-grade | Integrated planning |

-| Learning Integration | Planned 2025 | Content library | Third-party focus | Native LMS | Skills-based paths |
+| Learning integration | Planned 2025 | Content library | Third-party focus | Native LMS | Skills-based paths |

-| Succession Planning | Internal mobility | Basic workflows | Limited | Advanced analytics | AI-powered insights |
+| Succession planning | Internal mobility | Basic workflows | Limited | Advanced analytics | AI-powered insights |

-| Mobile Experience | Native apps | Mobile-optimized | Progressive web | Mixed reviews | Strong mobile |
+| Mobile experience | Native apps | Mobile-optimized | Progressive web | Mixed reviews | Strong mobile |

 6. Measuring Real ROI: Beyond Efficiency Metrics to Business Impact